ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 A type variable mentioned in a pattern (in a type signature or a type application) that is not already in scope is brought into scope.
 The scope spans the pattern and the corresponding right-hand side.

 Typechecking a type application in a pattern follows the same rules as typechecking a pattern signature.
 This proposal does not propose any changes to the mechanism.
+In particular
-In particular, type variables in type applications in patterns can only bind type variables, just as it is the case for type variables in pattern signatures.
+* type variables in type applications in patterns can only bind type variables, just as it is the case for type variables in pattern signatures (unless #128 gets accepted first).
+* patterns are type-checked from left to right.
+This means when type-checking the type application in a pattern ``(MkT @ty)``, type equatlities from matches further to the left, as well as the type equalities from the context of ``MkT`` itself are in scope, but not type equalities from constructors further to the right (see below for an example).

 An attempt to formalize these rules is spelled out in <https://www.overleaf.com/15743151qmfpncmjfcks>, which uses the syntax of the `OutsideIn paper <https://www.microsoft.com/en-us/research/publication/outsideinx-modular-type-inference-with-local-assumptions/>`_.
 It gives type-checking rules for plain Haskell (with GADTs), Haskell+PatternSignatures, Haskell+PatternSignatures+TypeApplications (which is this proposal) and, just for reference, Haskell+PatternSignatures+TypeApplications+#15050.